 Bachelors in Office Administration: Program Overviews

 A degree program in office administration is designed to prepare students for roles as office managers, administrators and secretaries for various types of businesses and corporations.
-Although degrees in administration are mostly offered at the associate's level, there are some schools offering a Bachelor of Science in Office Administration program.
+Most are offered at the associate's level, but there are a few schools offering a Bachelor of Science in Office Administration program.
 Read on for information on prerequisites, common courses and professional certifications.

 Most schools offering degree programs in office administration only require that incoming students have a high school diploma before applying.
 Many do request that students have a basic knowledge of computer systems, a strong grasp of the English language, oral communication skills and a grade point average of at least 2.5.